goonstation/goonstation/.github/DEV_GUIDE.md

 **Staged files:** Files marked to get commited.

-*[repo]: Repository - contains all Goonstation code and etc.
-*[fork]: Your personal copy of the repo.
-*[remote]: A repo that is not your local one.
-*[commit]: A change to the repo that is submitted by someone.
-*[diff]: Difference before and after a commit is made.
-*[PR]: Pull Request - The changes you request to the upstream.
-*[origin]: Your fork of the Goonstation repo *[upstream]: The master Goonstation repo at https://github.com/goonstation/goonstation

 ### VS Code Tips :juggling:

 You can press the Ticked / Unticked button in the bottom right corner to add / remove the current file from goonstation.dme (the file which says which files are actually included in the compilation process).